elsasalinas23/SBA316DOM/readme.md

 4. Remove items with **Remove**.
 Clear all with **Clear order**.
 5. Click **Place Order**.

-## Stretch Ideas
-- Persist cart to `localStorage`
-- Add images per item in the cart

 ## Credits
 - Photos: Personal pictures taking by self
 -